Creating a Game Artist portfolio – do’s and don’ts!

 Social media notwithstanding, physically going out and meeting your potential employers at job fairs is also very effective.
 These fairs are beneficial for networking and meeting other 3d and 2d video game animators – colleagues or rivals.

-We've mentioned the importance of the portfolio - but what happens if you are a junior without a substantive amount of experience to "fill up" your portfolio?
+We’ve mentioned the importance of the game artist portfolio – but what happens if you are a junior without a substantive amount of experience to “fill up” your portfolio?

 You can “fluff up” your game art portfolio with work that never got published or, better yet, work you’ve done privately and at game jams.
 Game jams are one of the most valuable methods of “simulating” experience – they are both a way for you to train as a video game artist and gain material for your portfolio.